 What else could you use for this fashion craft besides lace?
 Think about it as you read the simple tutorial from Justine below.

 I’ve been seeing lace jewelry around lately and love it.
-I have lots of lace scraps laying around from my various projects: wedding gowns, baptism dresses . . . just your everyday sewing projects!
+I have lots of lace scraps lying around from my various projects: wedding gowns, baptism dresses . . . just your everyday sewing projects!

 I figured it was time to turn the lace into something, so why not start with jewelry?
 And furthermore – why not start with earrings.
 Earrings are typically easy to make, and I figured I could make something really pretty with Mod Podge.